Wollewolf42/dropout-tendencies-lava/README.md

  - For providing us such a platform to learn the theoritical concept as well as the practical skills
  - To improve communication, presentation ,theoritical and practical skills
- - And having the oppurtunity to Brainstorm ideas during workshops and as well as have the chance to work with globally minded  students
+ - And having the oppurtunity to brainstorm ideas during workshops and as well as have the chance to work with globally minded  students